krishaamer/green-filter-research/research/abstract.md

 ## *The Journey from Consumer to Investor: Designing a Financial AI Companion for Young Adults to Help with Sustainable Shopping, Savings, and Investing* {#the-journey-from-consumer-to-investor-designing-a-financial-ai-companion-for-young-adults-to-help-with-sustainable-shopping-savings-and-investing}

-This study seeks to answer the question how can people shop, save & invest sustainably.
-I present an AI companion design which seeks to help people build long-term relationships with sustainability-focused companies.
+The study reviews how sustainability relates to AI interaction design and presents an AI companion which seeks to help people avoid greenwashing and build long-term relationships with sustainability-focused companies to shop, save & invest sustainably.
 The major contribution of the study is an interactive artefact (a prototype) informed by design research.

 **Keywords**: AI Assistants, Sustainability, Interaction Design